 |Lecture handout: Monetary policy*

 The key finding of monetary economics is that the root cause of inflation is excessive money creation.
 We looked at some specific examples of hyperinflation, and to learn more you can watch “Zimbabwe and Hyperinflation: Who Wants to Be a Trillionaire?”
 (Marginal Revolution University).
-The BBC has an article to show how you can calculate your own personal inflation rate (provided it’s 2015 and you live in the UK!).
+The ONS let you calculate your own personal inflation rate here.

 A corridor system is when the central bank targets three policy rates.
 We looked at how those rates changed from 2003-2015 in the Eurozone.
 The ECB website has more recent data.

 - In August 2020 the Fed announced that it would replace a flexible 2% inflation target with a flexible average 2% inflation target (see here).

 - In July 2021 the ECB announced that it would replace a target of “below but close to 2%” with a symmetric 2% target over the medium term (see here).

 The lecture also introduces the concept of the signal extraction problem.
 This isn’t the most intuitive concept to grasp, but it explains how nominal shocks can have real effects.
 In other words how changes in the money supply can affect inflation and real growth.
 A good article on this is Steve Horwitz’s ‘The Parable of the Broken Traffic Lights“.

 |Group activity: Thermostat Worksheet, February 2020 // or complete this form|

 |Group activity: ECB Simulation, March 2011|